 Yes.
 Each bead is knotted individually on the string (Except stretch anklets).
 This ensures that in case the necklace breaks, they would only be able to free one bead.
 All the beads used in baby jewellery are smaller than a pea, so that they can be swallowed safely in the event that one should come free.
 The clasp at the back is free from all metals and allergens and is held together by knots ensuring if there was pressure placed on the necklace, the clasp would pop open.

 Should you see an effect immediately?

 It’s important to note that healing is not immediate with amber as with most remedies spanning from pharmaceutical meds to more natural healing modalities, often it takes a little time to show results.
 It is more common that you will see subtle and gradual effects over time.
-It is also key to know, wearing your jewelry 24/7 will maximize your results.
-Our most common feedback from our customers is that they did not notice how well it is working until several weeks after wear when they removed their jewelry for a day and noticed a significant backslide; it was then that they realized their jewelry had been working after all!
-We hope this information is useful to everyone who does not see a result in the first week of wearing their jewelry :)
+It is also key to know, wearing your jewellery 24/7 will maximize your results.
+Our most common feedback from our customers is that they did not notice how well it is working until several weeks after wear when they removed their jewellery for a day and noticed a significant backslide; it was then that they realised their jewellery had been working after all!
+We hope this information is useful to everyone who does not see a result in the first week of wearing their jewellery

 How to care for amber?

 Don't expose the amber to lotions, polishes and other residues that might coat the surface of the stones creating a barrier from the healing oil.
 Amber can be worn in the bath but not in the pool or hot tubs where chemicals are present and may harm the stones.
 If the necklace needs to be washed, only use warm water.